xjrga/xjrga.github.io/docs/main/_sources/snack/comments/index.rst.txt

 Wikipedia
 ---------

 Snack’s author tried to create wikipedia article but wikipedia rejected it.
+We refuse to create any documentation on wikipedia after this terrible customer experience.

 https://en.wikipedia.org/wiki/Wikipedia:Articles_for_deletion/Snack:_Learning_Software_For_Nutrition